Application procedure for Nordic citizens and applicants residing in Norway

 - If the original language of your documents is not English or a Scandinavian language, officially certified copies of a translation to one of these languages must accompany certified copies of your documents in the original language.

-- The documents must be uploaded as PDF files of good quality.
+- Documents must be uploaded as PDF files of good quality.

 Apply for admission

 1. Apply at Søknadsweb

 Applicants residing in Norway: Apply at Søknadsweb using your Norwegian ID number.
 If you do not have a Norwegian ID-number, you must contact your local tax office to apply for one.
 You will find more information regarding how to apply for a Norwegian ID number on the web site of Study in Norway.
-If you do not receive your ID number in time to apply, please contact us at email@example.com
+If you do not receive your ID number in time to apply, please contact us by submitting a query to the admission's office.

 Nordic citizens: Apply at Søknadsweb following the instructions for "international applicants", using your e-mail address and creating a password.

 2. Upload your documents

 - You are responsible for uploading all the required documents within the deadline.

 3. Prioritising your application alternatives

 - You can apply for a maximum of 2 master's programmes at Søknadsweb.
 These will be in a prioritised order.

 - You can change your priority until 1 July (or 1 December for the spring admission)

 - If you are offered admission to the programme with the highest priority, the other programmes will automatically be disregarded.